aro-network/aro-docs/docs/token/reach.md

 title: Reach
 ---

-# `$REACH`
+# `$ARO`

-\$REACH is the native token in the EnReach Network ecosystem (Mainnet).
+\$ARO is the native token in the Aro Network ecosystem (Mainnet).

-- \$REACH is the incentive token for the Edge Node runners.
+- \$ARO is the incentive token for the Edge Node runners.
-- \$REACH is the incentive token for the Keeper Node runners.
+- \$ARO is the incentive token for the Keeper Node runners.
-- \$REACH is the token of payment for the EnReach Edge Cloud services.
+- \$ARO is the token of payment for the Aro Edge Cloud services.

-\$REACH is an ERC-20 token on Ethereum.